-The Academy does not hold any investments at the current time.
-The investment policy was approved by the trust board in November 2020.
+The Academy's investments at the current time are detailed in the RofFR.
+The investment policy . is Appendix 3 to the Finance Policy.

 9. Stock

 Stock will be valued at lower of cost or net realisable value after making due allowance for obsolete & slow-moving stocks.
 Cost includes all direct costs and an appropriate proportion of fixed and variable overheads.